dynatrace-oss/vectorscan4j/README.md

 ### Requirements

 - **Java 25+** (uses the [Foreign Function & Memory API](https://docs.oracle.com/en/java/javase/25/core/foreign-function-and-memory-api.html))
-- **Linux** (x86-64 or aarch64) — native vectorscan binaries are bundled in the JAR
+- **Linux** (x86-64 or aarch64) — native Vectorscan binaries are bundled in the JAR

 ## Usage

-The vectorscan4j usage is split up into multiple steps:
+The usage of vectorscan4j for regex-pattern-matching is split up into multiple steps:
-1. **Compile a "database" from a set of literal/regex patterns:**
+1. **Compiling a "database" from a set of literal/regex patterns:**
-This database is an encoding of the hybrid DFA/NFA automaton that vectorscan traverses internally.
+Given a fixed set of literal/regex patterns, you compile a [Database](src/main/java/com/dynatrace/vectorscan4j/Database.java) object.
+A Database object holds an encoding of the hybrid DFA/NFA automaton that Vectorscan traverses internally.
 For a fixed set of patterns, this compilation only needs to happen once.
-The wrapper also provides database serialization/deserialization utilities, so it is easy to send that database over a network, or save to and load from a file.
+The wrapper also provides database serialization/deserialization utilities, so it is easy to send/distribute that database over a network, or save to and load from a file.
 Nevertheless, if the set of patterns changes, the database has to be recompiled from scratch.
 We recommend measuring both the database compilation time and the final in-memory size of the compiled database for your use-case.
 Generally speaking, the more patterns you compile and the higher their size and complexity, the higher the compilation time and memory requirements.
-The database itself is constant and is never modified during the actual scanning, which makes it safe to use in multi-threaded applications.
+The database itself is never modified during the actual scanning, making it safe to use from multiple threads simultaneously.

-2. **Create a scanner object from the compiled database:**
+2. **Creating a Scanner object from the compiled database:**
-Each scanner object allocates and maintains its own scratch space, which keeps track of its internal state required for the native vectorscan call.
-The native functions themselves are therefore completely allocation-free.
+Each [Scanner](src/main/java/com/dynatrace/vectorscan4j/Scanner.java) object allocates and maintains its own scratch space, which keeps track of its internal state required by the native Vectorscan engine.
+The native functions for scanning input can thus be kept completely allocation-free.
-The scratch space, and by extension the scanner object, are modified during the scanning and are thus **not** safe to use from multiple threads.
+The scratch space, and by extension the Scanner object, are modified during the scanning and are thus **not** safe to use from different threads simultanesouly.

-3. **Call the scanner object's scan() methods for fast, SIMD-powered scanning:**
+3. **Calling the Scanner object's scan() methods for fast, SIMD-powered scanning:**
-A scanner's scan() method requires two arguments.
+A Scanner's scan() method requires two arguments:
    1. First, an object holding the payload for what you want to scan over.
 The wrapper supports Strings, byte arrays, ByteBuffers (both on-heap and direct), and MemorySegments (both heap and native).
    2. Second, a [MatchHandler](src/main/java/com/dynatrace/vectorscan4j/MatchHandler.java), which is a user-provided callback that gets executed on every match.
 Through that callback, the user can pass arbitrary logic to be executed on every match.